-“The Ignite funding helped fast-track an exciting new development in the electrochemical conversion of waste gases and saline waters to product, and cemented a partnership with UBC that ultimately allowed scale-up, and a start-up Science or knowledge put into practical use to solve problems or invent useful tools.
-A new business activity. to take root,” says Ira Wolff, Director of Business Development at NORAM.
+“The Ignite funding helped fast-track an exciting new development in the electrochemical conversion of waste gases and saline waters to product, and cemented a partnership with UBC that ultimately allowed scale-up, and a start-up technology venture to take root,” says Ira Wolff, Director of Business Development at NORAM.

 If you’re working on an industry-led research project in the areas of applied science, engineering or natural resources, submit a Letter of Intent for the next round of Ignite Program funding.
-You can get up to $300,000 to help The process of introducing a new product or production method to market. your technology.
+You can get up to $300,000 to help commercialize your technology.
 The deadline is January 27, 2020.